dgis/emu28android/app/src/main/assets/ReadMe.txt

 CHANGES

+Version 1.3 (2020-11-XX)

+- Replaces the haptic feedback switch with a slider to adjust the vibration duration.
+- Fix transparency issue (RGB -> BGR).
+- Fix a printer issue from Christoph Gießelink's HP82240B Printer Simulator version 1.12.
+- Fix the KML button Type 3 with a Background offset which was not display at the right location (Fix #15).
+But Type 3 does not work very well with Emu42.

 Version 1.2 (2020-09-07)

 - Update from the original source code Emu28 version 1.34 from Christoph Gießelink (which can read state file with KML url longer than 256 byte).